Jc-alt logo

 # 1. Process left -> right -> :

-# 2. Process -> root : validate if balanced, throw -1 imbalance error
+# 2. Process -> root : validate if balanced, raise exception if imbalanced

 def dfs(node):